Coops0/website-change-notifier/README.md

 [[sites]]
 url = "https://www.kevinabstract.co"
-scripts = ["document.body.style.background='black';"] # add a js script to run when the site loads screenshot_selector = ".product-list" # capture a specific element instead of the whole page (don't use elements that overflow page) remove-elements = [".cookie-consent-banner", "nav", "#button-1"] # automatically remove elements when the page loads wait = 300 # wait x ms before screenshotting to allow dynamic page to load threshold = 0.985 # when to notify of the change of the site from 0-1, with 0 being totally different, and 1 being the exact same max_confirms = 4 # after noticing a change, how many times should refresh & verify that the site actually changed
+scripts = ["document.body.style.background='black';"] # add a js script to run when the site loads selector = ".product-list" # capture a specific element instead of the whole page (don't use elements that overflow page) remove = [".cookie-consent-banner", "nav", "#button-1"] # automatically remove elements when the page loads wait = 300 # wait x ms before screenshotting to allow dynamic page to load threshold = 0.985 # when to notify of the change of the site from 0-1, with 0 being totally different, and 1 being the exact same confirmations = 4 # after noticing a change, how many times should refresh & verify that the site actually changed

 [[sites]]
 url = "https://blonded.co"